nipy/PySurfer/doc/install.rst

 ~~~~~~~~~~~~

 PySurfer works on Python 2.7 and 3.6+.
-(Older Python 3 versions will probably work, but are not tested).
+(Older Python 3 versions will probably work, but are not tested.)

 To use PySurfer, you will need to have the following Python packages: